 Analysis of Proxies for Math Preparation/Performance.
-I investigate the contribution of two potential sources of student selection by incorporating two variables that are imperfect measures of prior performance, to be sure, but to some extent proxy for students' engagement and achievement in math.
-First, Model 5 adds to the main model a control for the level of math course the student is in-indicators for whether it is a non-academic, low-academic, or high-academic course relative to average-level math courses for ninth graders.9 This tests whether the relationships I observe are due to students who are more skilled in math enrolling in higher level math courses while teachers feel more empowered when they teach more advanced students, or conversely, that students who have lower math proficiency take lower level courses, while teachers feel helpless when they teach remedial courses.
+I investigate the contribution of two potential sources of student selection by incorporating two variables that are imperfect measures of prior performance, but to some extent proxy for students' engagement and achievement in math.
+First, Model 5 adds to the main model a control for the level of math course the student is in-indicators for whether it is a non-academic, low-academic, or highacademic course relative to average-level math courses for ninth graders.
+This tests whether the relationships I observe are due to students who are more skilled in math enrolling in higher level math courses while teachers feel more empowered when they teach more advanced students, or conversely, that students who have lower math proficiency take lower level courses, while teachers feel helpless when they teach remedial courses.
 Model 5 in Table 6 shows that the teachers' beliefs coefficient for math achievement is reduced substantially and is no longer even marginally significant.
 Second, Model 6 adds to the main model a control for the grade the student received in his or her 8th grade math course (self-reported by the student).
 Although this is not a strong proxy for prior achievement, it serves to test whether students with poor preparation in math end up with teachers who have more helpless attitudes, whereas students with stronger preparation have more empowered teachers.
-Model 6 in Table 6 shows how the teachers' beliefs coefficient changes when a linear measure of a grade of A through F is included.
-This control reduces the relationship between teachers' beliefs and students' math achievement even more than in previous models, to only 0.021.
-The results in Models 5 and 6 give reason to believe that there is selection in either which students end up with teachers with different types of beliefs, or in how teachers with differing beliefs end up in different kinds of classrooms.
+When a linear measure of a grade of A through F is controlled, this reduces the relationship between teachers' beliefs and students' math achievement even more than in previous models, to only 0.021.

+The results in Models 5 and 6 give additional reason to believe that there is selection in which students end up with teachers with different types of beliefs or in how teachers with differing beliefs end up in different kinds of classrooms.
 (These results are also consistent with a reverse causality argument, which would suggest that teachers form their beliefs about what is possible based on the interest and ability they observe in their students; I return to this potential interpretation in the concluding discussion of the paper.)